galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 # Importing workflows

 All analyses described in this tutorial are performed using *workflows*--chains of tools--shown in [Fig. 1](#figure-1).
-Specifically, we will use four workflows corresponding to analysis trajectory **B**: 1, 4, 6, and 8.
-To use these four workflows you need to import them into your Galaxy account following the steps below.
+Specifically, we will use three workflows corresponding to analysis trajectory **B**: 1, 4, and 8.
+To use these workflows you need to import them into your Galaxy account following the steps below.
 Note: these are not necessarily the latest versions of the actual workflows, but versions that have been tested for this tutorial.
 To see the latest versions, see the [Galaxy Project VGP workflows page](https://galaxyproject.org/projects/vgp/workflows/) and click on the Dockstore links to import workflows. **Alternatively, for each section of the tutorial, there will be a "Launch [workflow] (View on Dockstore)" link at the beginning, which you can use to launch the workflow.**

 # Performing the assembly